Hieromon/AutoConnect/mkdocs/acjson.md

     This way does not require an explicit declaration of AutoConnectAux objects with sketches and is also useful when importing the custom Web pages JSON document from an external file such as SPIFFS because the page definition and sketch coding structure can be separated.

     Using the [AutoCoonnect::load](api.md#load) function, AutoConnect dynamically generates the necessary AutoConnectAux objects internally based on the custom Web page definition of the imported JSON document content.
-In the sketch, the generated AutoConnectAux object can be referenced using the [AutoConnect::aux](api.md#aux) function.
+In the Sketch, the generated AutoConnectAux object can be referenced using the [AutoConnect::aux](api.md#aux) function.
 You can reach the AutoConnectElements you desired using the [AutoConnectAux::getElement](apiaux.md#getelement) function of its AutoConnectAux.

     In the following example, it loads in a batch a JSON document of custom Web pages stored in SPIFFS and accesses to the AutoConnectInput element.